 It is about how we have the capacity to be moved by art, to create, to perform, to dance, and sing our hearts out.
 It is about immortalizing our existence through art forever.
 It is all about how art lives through us, how art has given us purpose and saved our lives.

 Imagining a world without art or music makes the future look bleak.
 If we do not create, why do we exist?
 If paintings don't still time and hold it forever, how will we be able to reminisce and yearn and remember?
 If we do not dance, how do we say what words fail us to say?

-Black Swan is about the fear of losing what art does to us and not being able to create.
+Black Swan is all about the fear of losing what art does to us and what it means.
 But it is also a reminder of our ability to create, to see, to imagine, to dance, to exist.
 It is a reminder that we are human and so we create.
-It is a reminder that we are human when we create.